PedroKKr/Game-of-life/README.md

 - Press 'p' to enter painting mode 1, in which you can draw (make cells alive) while mainting the LMB pressed.
 Press 'p' again to enter painting mode 2, in which you can erase (make cells alive) while mantaining the LMB pressed.
 Press 'p' again to go back to painting mode 0 (standard clicking to make cells dead or alive)
 - Press '+' to increase the maximum FPS or '-' to decrease the maximum FPS
-- Press 'i' to get the current maximum FPS, editing and painting mode states
+- Press 'i' to get the current maximum FPS, editing and painting mode states *Note: The game will not run if editing or painting modes are active*